zachlatta/meta/applications/logan_foundation_full_board_proposal.md

 ### Population to be served

-hackEDU's coding clubs serve high school students interested in learning coding at their schools. hackEDU currently serves approximately 1,500 students across 11 states and 4 countries.
+hackEDU's coding clubs serve high school students, aged 13-18, who are interested in learning coding at their schools. hackEDU currently serves approximately 1,500 students across 11 states and 4 countries.
+Of those 1,500 students, 32% are female and 38% are black or Hispanic.

 ### Organization Mission and History

+Our mission is to give every student the opportunity to experience the joys of coding regardless of their ethnicity, gender, or socioeconomic status.
+We believe coding is one of the most empowering things someone can learn and if we're able to accomplish our mission, tomorrow's citizens will be more empowered to create the change they want to see in the world.
+And that is a world we want to live in.

+We've been hard at work towards this mission and have made significant strides forward.

+Key points:

+- Spring 2014: Zach Latta starts hackEDU with a 7 school pilot
+- October 2014: Zach starts working on hackEDU full-time and Jonathan Leung joins as a founder.
+Pilot is expanded to 26 schools.
+- April 2015: Pilot is expanded to 36 schools, reaching 1,300 students across 11
+  states and 2 countries.
+The Reva & David Logan Foundation joins as a supporter.
+- Summer 2015: hackEDU runs four sessions of Hack Camp, its 2 week summer program, to test new curriculum and a redesigned club experience.
+The final session is led by high school club leaders from a guide created during the previous sessions.
+- September 2015: The 2015 - 2016 school year starts and hackEDU starts strong
+  with 47 schools across 11 states and 4 countries.
+The Labs program starts, where hackEDU works with 12 clubs to redesign the club experience from the ground-up and build the Hack Club Playbook for all future clubs.

 ### Achievements and Challenges